0x78f1935/Snake/README.md

 ### Features

 ###### Tools
+- Editor
+> Build in Snake is a quick and simple text editor.
+You are able to copy the output of for example the scraper and paste it directly into your editor.
+- Save/Load file
+> A editor is not a editor if its not able to save and open files.
 - Fetch hyperlinks across webservers.
 > webservers may contain valuable data such as scripts or maybe links to unsecure admin pages, who knows.
 This function searches for navigatable links on a single page.